 Here's how a data breach may occur from a personally owned device:

-The simple solution to managing the personally owned devices, is to segregate the personal and corporate data on the devices with BYOD containerization.
+The simple solution to managing the personally owned devices, is to compartmentalize the personal and corporate data on the devices with BYOD containerization through MDM.
 Mobile Device Manager Plus (MDM), which is a container management software, in addition to being a mobile device management solution, allows organizations to achieve BYOD containerization on Android and iOS devices.

 Follow the steps given below to achieve mobile device containerization using MDM: